What is a Food Allergy?

 A person with a food allergy has an immune system that overreacts to proteins found in certain foods.
 It is identified as a dangerous invader and the body creates a specific IgE (Immunoglobulin E) antibody to fight it.
 This triggers a protective response that can include skin, respiratory, heart and/or digestive symptoms.

 How many people have food allergies?

-Approximately 32 million Americans have food allergies – 26 million adults and nearly 6 million children, according to 2019 data funded in part by the National Institute of Allergy and Infectious Disease (NIAID).
+Approximately 20 million Americans have food allergies – 16 million adults and 4 million children, according to 2021 data from the U.S. Centers for Disease Control and Prevention (CDC).

 Find a practitioner who prescribes Palforzia